Ed-Fi-Alliance-OSS/Ed-Fi-Admin-Console/eng/docker-compose/README.md

 This directory contains several Docker Compose files, which can be combined to start up different configurations:

-1. `compose-adminapi.yml` covers AdminAPI 2.x and AdminDB databases multi-tenant using pgbouncer.
-Needs nginx.
+1. `compose-adminapi-dev.yml` covers AdminAPI 2.x and AdminDB databases multi-tenant using pgbouncer.
-2. `compose-adminapi-ports.yml` covers AdminAPI 2.x and AdminDB databases multi-tenant using pgbouncer.
 It uses 8282 tcp port by default.
-3. `compose-adminconsole-local.yml` runs the Admin console from local source code.
-Needs nginx.
-4. `compose-adminconsole-local-ports.yml` runs the Admin console from local source code.
+2. `compose-adminconsole-local-dev.yml` runs the Admin console from local source code.
 It uses 8598 tcp port by default.
-5. `compose-adminconsole-published.yml` runs the latest Admin Console `pre` tag as published to Docker Hub.
+3. `compose-adminconsole-published.yml` runs the latest Admin Console `pre` tag as published to Docker Hub.
-6. `compose-keycloak.yml` runs KeyCloak (identity provider).
-Needs nginx.
-7. `compose-keycloak-ports.yml` runs KeyCloak (identity provider).
+4. `compose-keycloak-dev.yml` runs KeyCloak (identity provider).
 It uses 28080 tcp port by default.
-8. `compose-nginx.yml` covers nginx
-9. `compose-ods-multi-tenant.yml` covers ODS/API multitenant with databases using pgbouncer
-10. `compose-ods-multi-tenant-ports.yml` covers ODS/API multitenant with databases using pgbouncer.
+5. `compose-ods-multi-tenant-dev.yml` covers ODS/API multitenant with databases using pgbouncer.
 It uses 8181 tcp port by default.

 Convenience PowerShell scripts have been included in the directory, which startup the appropriate services.